dhamofficial/angular-rules-engine/README.md

 * [NPM](https://www.npmjs.com/package/angular-actions)

 ## There is a reference application on Github.com: [angular-rules-engine-EXAMPLE](https://github.com/buildmotion/angular-rules-engine-EXAMPLE)
-The reference applcation demonstrates how to setup and use the rule engine.
+The reference application demonstrates how to setup and use the rule engine.
 Check out the implementation of the simple and complex rules.

 ## Why use this rule engine?
 + Provides a consistent way to implement business and validation rules and provide a consistent mechanism to retrieve the results.